bburns/PyVoyager/README.md

 though different targets and camera records can be also interleaved with others.

 One issue is that some images have more than one target in them (e.g. Jupiter with Io) - in the PDS index these images are listed with just one target.
 For now, you can change which target the image gets sorted under by editing the `db/multitargetImages.csv` file - in the future it could be enhanced to also split the image into two records so each target can be included in the appropriate movie.
+One retargeting that is performed in advance is from rings to their planet - otherwise the rings would show up in separate movies.

 The master list of files (`db/files.csv`) has been compiled into a list of composite frames to build using the `vg init composites` command, based on repeating groups of filters for the different targets and cameras.
 The resulting file (`db/composites.csv`) looks like this: